 Our libraries are free and equal; everyone is welcome.
 We need this plan to ensure that our libraries stay responsive to community needs and make Port Phillip a creative, liveable, prosperous and socially connected city for everyone who lives and works here.
-We want to:
+So we can:

-- harness our communities' creativity
+- Harness our communities' creativity

-- improve literacy and lifelong learning
+- Improve literacy and lifelong learning

-- facilitate personal development and wellbeing
+- Facilitate personal development and wellbeing

-- enable social and digital inclusion
+- Enable social and digital inclusion

-- connect and inform citizenship
+- Connect and inform citizenship

-- make a stronger, more creative and culturally inclusive community
+- Make a stronger, more creative and culturally inclusive community

-- · enhance placemaking
+- Enhance placemaking

-- support economic and workforce development.
+- Support economic and workforce development